 We need to connect all these tools used in construction projects, to enable automated progress tracking.

 Construction progress monitoring software

-A decade ago, most construction project managers heavily relied on spreadsheets, emails and shared folders to coordinate with their team and to keep track of their work.
+A decade ago, most construction project managers heavily relied on spreadsheets, emails, and shared folders to coordinate with their team and to keep track of their work.

-Only the very large and very complex construction projects used sophisticated ERP systems.
+However, only the very large and very complex construction projects used sophisticated ERP systems.

-But still, many smaller construction projects rely on spreadsheets, emails, calendars, Google forms etc, because these simple tools offer a lot of freedom and flexibility.
+But still, many smaller construction projects rely on spreadsheets, emails, calendars, Google forms, etc, because these simple tools offer a lot of freedom and flexibility.

 So, what smaller construction teams need is an easy way to connect their spreadsheets, emails and forms with custom workflows instead of a clunky, feature heavy app.